Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Conclusion and Discussions

+In this work we have presented a simple way to train a neural network that accurately and efficiently predicts the optimal parameters for a given QKD protocol, based on the characterization of devices and channels.
+We show that the approach is general and not limited to any specific form of protocol, and demonstrate its effectiveness for three examples: symmetric/asymmetric MDI-QKD, and finite-size BB84.

+We show that an important use of such an approach is to enable efficient parameter optimization on low-power devices.
+We can achieve 2-3 orders of magnitude faster optimization speed compared to local search, with a fraction of the power consumption.
+It can be run on either the increasingly popular neural network acceleration chips, or on common CPUs that have relatively weak performance.
+This can be highly useful not only for free-space QKD applications that require low latency and have low power budget, but also for a quantum internet-of-things (IoT) where even a small portable device connected to numerous users can easily optimize all parameters in real-time.

-Perhaps more importantly, here we have demonstrated that the technique of machine learning can indeed be used to optimize the performance of a QKD protocol.
-The effectiveness of this first simple demonstration suggests that it may be possible to apply similar methods to other optimization tasks, which are common in the designing of practical QKD systems, such as determining the optimal threshold for post-selection in free-space QKD, tuning the motors for misalignment control, etc..
-We hope that our work can further inspire future works in investigating how machine learning could help us in building better performing, more robust QKD systems.
+Here we have demonstrated that the technique of machine learning can indeed be used to optimize the performance of a QKD protocol.
+The effectiveness of this simple demonstration suggests that it may be possible to apply similar methods to other optimization tasks, which are common in the designing and control of practical QKD systems, such as determining the optimal threshold for post-selection in free-space QKD, tuning the polarization controller motors for misalignment control, etc..
+We hope that our work can further inspire future works in investigating how machine learning could help us in building better performing, more robust QKD systems.\\